 - Wear safety clothing, goggles, respirator and other safety devices, whenever working conditions make this necessary. - Provide hoists of sufficient capacity to lift heavy units.
-Refer to the separate "Assembly Procedure Manual" filed in volume 2 binder for more information. - Before working on the loader attachment lower it to the ground, stop the engine and cycle all hydraulic control levers to relieve all pressure before disconnecting hydraulic lines.
+Refer to the separate ASSEMBLY PROCEDURE MANUAL filed in volume 2 binder for weight specifications. - Before working on the loader attachment lower it to the ground, stop the engine and cycle all hydraulic control levers to relieve all pressure before disconnecting hydraulic lines.

-For more information $\rightarrow$ See "STOPPING THE ENGINES" on page 264
+For more information \rightarrow See "STOPPING THE ENGINES" on page 270